-There are two main parts in the operating system:
+There are two main parts of the operating system:

 The kernel is the main part of the Operating System.
 It will talk directly to the hardware and manages the systems resources.
 As users, we can’t interact with the kernel directly.
-Instead of that, we interact with the other part of the operating system called the user space.
-The User space is everything outside of the kernel.
+Instead of that, we interact with the other part of the operating system called the userspace.
+The Userspace is everything outside of the kernel.
 These are some things that we can interact with directly, like the system programs and user interface.
-So when we are refering to operating system, we’re referring to both the kernel and the user space.
+So when we are referring to the operating system, we’re referring to both the kernel and the userspace.
 The operating system does a lot of things.
 In some cases though, our scripts may interact with the kernel of the operating system to get extra information or to ask it to perform certain operations.

 Linux is an open source operating system.
 Open source software is free to share, modify, and distribute.
 Linux is used heavily in business infrastructure.
 Most servers in the world today are running Linux.

 Linux itself is the name of the kernel originally developed by Linus Torvalds.
 Because of the evolution of the rest of the operating system, we usually use Linux to refer to both the kernel and the whole operating system.
 Today, Linux has grown into a huge community effort with developers all over the world.
 As Linux is open-source, a lot of different organizations package their own versions of it, unlike Windows or Mac OS which are developed by their respective companies.
 We refer to these different flavors of Linux as distributions.